robot297/JAG_2_2019/Lab 2 Questions.md

 Use the `doubleInput("enter a number")` method.

-Once the user has entered all the numbers, calculate the total and the average value.
+Once the user has entered all the numbers, calculate the total of all the numbers.

 ### Question 3 Debugger practice